Welcome to today's edition of the Rush 24-7 podcast.

 It was the other way around.

-It was it was to you know not cause a distraction.
+It was to not cause a distraction.

 It was just the most amazing thing, folks.